GeekVisit/uproot/README.md

 ## OPNsense - Exporting

 1. Log in to your OPNsense router and navigate to System->Configuration->Backups.

-Click on the big "Download configuration" button and download the file.
+2. Click on the big "Download configuration" button and download the file.

     ![Backups Menu](readme-pics/opn-download-backup.png)

-2. The file contains all backup data for the router.
-However, you only need the data in the static map tags and their parents and related closing tags.
-Below is an example file containing two static leases and the parent and closing tags.
-You can delete all other tags and their contents (or copy the staticmap tags you need into a separate file).
+3. The backup file you've downloaded contains **AlL** backup data for the router.
+As of this writing, the OPNSense configuration does not allow partial backups of data (although it does allow partial restores).
+Since you only need the data in the static map tags and their parents and related closing tags, you can delete all tags unrelated to the static lease export.
+Preserve the static map tags and the other tags shown in the below example, but delete all others:

     ![Backup File Revised to Contain Only Static Map Tags](readme-pics/opn-export-2021-09-03_22-01-54.png)

-3. Use the exported file as an input file to Uproot and convert to your required format.
+4. Use the exported file as an input file to Uproot and convert to your required format.

+    **Example:**

-    **Example: Convert OPNSense to pfSense**
+     Converting OPNSense to pfSense

     ````bash
       uprt -i static_leases-opn.xml -b static_leases -g p -L 192.168.0.1 -H 192.168.0.254